If cancer comes back after treatment

 If you are diagnosed with cancer again, your doctors and nurses will talk through exactly what the situation is and what treatment you might need.
 Cancer treatments are advancing all the time and might have changed since your first diagnosis.
 So don’t be afraid to ask questions or to be totally honest about whatever is on your mind.

-How you might feel if cancer comes back
+How might you feel if cancer comes back?

 Hearing a doctor tell you that your cancer is back can feel totally overwhelming, like everything you’ve already been through was for nothing.